section-engineering-education/engineering-education/content/articles/creating-an-audiobook-with-pyttxs3-pypdf3-and-tkinter/index.md

     alt: audiobook example image
 ---

-The wise men say that no matter how busy you are, you should find time to read a good book to avoid self inflicted ignorance.
-As a developer, we know the reality of this statement, but time is never enough for a software developer.
-This is why we run for the audio books which we all know does not come at a free price.
+The wise men say that no matter how busy you are, you should find time to read a good book to avoid self-inflicted ignorance.
+As softeware developers, we know the reality of this statement, but time is never enough for us.
+This is why we run for audiobooks which we all know their prices do not come cheaply or free.

-In this tutorial, we shall learn how to create a free audio book from a pdf file using python.
+In this tutorial, we will learn how to create an audiobook converter which we will use to convert PDF files to their audiobooks equivalent using Python libraries.

 ### Introduction

-In order to build our own audiobook converter, we shall use the following Python libraries: `Pyttsx3`, `PyPDF3` and `tkinter`.
-The latter(`tkinter`) will be used to create a dialog window through which we shall use to select our desired pdf files.
+To build our audiobook converter, we will use the following Python libraries: `Pyttsx3`, `PyPDF3` and `tkinter`.
+The latter (`tkinter`) will be used to create a dialog window through which we will use to select our desired PDF files.

-We shall look deeper into the other libraries as we continue.
+We will look deeper into the other libraries as we continue.

-### Prequisites
+### Prerequisites

-Tounderstand this article, a reader needs to have:
+To understand this article, a reader needs to have:

 1. Knowledge of Python.

-2. Python 3 installed in the computer.
+2. Python 3 installed on the computer.

-3. Python text to speech library version 3.
+3. Python text to speech library version 3 installed.

-4. Python PDF version 3.
+4. Python PDF version 3 installed.

 5. An understanding of [Tkinter](https://docs.python.org/3/library/tk.html).